-Once the target customer has been identified and the product positioning has been established, the manufacturer must use their experience and expertise select the right strains for the product in order to deliver the desired benefits.
+Once the target customer has been identified and the product positioning has been established, the manufacturer must use their experience and expertise to select the right strains for the product in order to deliver the desired benefits.

-They must also understand the individual needs of those strains and manage the environmental conditions the probiotics will encounter as they are changed from raw material into finished products.
+They must also understand the individual needs of those strains and manage the environmental conditions the probiotics will encounter as they are changed from the raw material into finished products.

 Meeting Market Needs

 The probiotics market is expected to reach $74.69 Billion (USD) by 2025.
 As consumers become more educated about the benefits of specific probiotic strains, they are seeking out products that target specific health conditions.
 The use of probiotics as an alternative to pharmaceuticals to target those conditions is contributing to this market growth, and also to the ongoing research being done with different strains.

 Probiotic supplement manufacturers are closely following this research in order to have new products ready to target these specific health benefits as soon as clinical support is available.
 They start studying and working with the strains early on, so they can create and refine the ideal formulation to deliver a safe, effective, and viable finished product.
 They also understand what can be said on the label of the product, clearly communicating the benefit of the private label probiotic without using any risky language or making any unsubstantiated claims.